 - Learn your legal rights as an injured maritime worker

-There are many situations that could qualify under these guidelines.
+Many situations could qualify under these guidelines.
 For instance, if your loved one worked aboard a ship with equipment that was not properly maintained, that represents both negligence on the part of the owner and an unseaworthy vessel.
-If that equipment caused an accident that led to the death of a worker, his or her dependents could make a claim through DOHSA.
+If that equipment caused an accident that led to the death of a worker, their dependents could make a claim through DOHSA.

 The DOHSA also applies to commercial aircraft and aviation accidents.
-If a plane crash occurs beyond 12 nautical miles from the U.S. shore dependents of those killed can seek nonpecuniary damages.
-This means damages for things like the loss of comfort, companionship, and care.
+If a plane crash occurs beyond 12 nautical miles from the U.S. shore, dependents of those killed can seek nonpecuniary damages.
+This means damages for loss of comfort, companionship, and care.

 - Lost current and future financial support for dependents